vietnlp/etnlp/README.md

 # III.
 Installation and How to use ETNLP <a name="installation_and_howtouse"></a>
 ## 1. Installation:

+From source codes:
 > 1. cd src/codes/
 > 2. python setup.py install

+From pip
+> 1. pip install etnlp

 ## 2. Examples
 > 1. cd src/examples